 Park Hours and Information

 To have the best experience during rainy season, arrive early like we did.
 The weather is cooler and there are less chances of rain as it usually pours in the afternoons.
-However, during high season, it’s recommended to come in the afternoons when there are less crowds.
-We arrived early because we think animals tend to slow down a bit when the heat is at its highest, so you will likely see them the most active early in the morning.
+However, during high season it’s recommended to come in the afternoons when there are less crowds.
+We arrived early because animals tend to slow down a bit when the heat is at its highest.
+You will likely see them most active early in the morning.

-Park hours are from 7Am to 4PM and is closed on Mondays from July to November.
+Park hours are from 7Am to 4PM and it is closed on Mondays from July to November.
 Admission fee is $16 for adults and free for those under 12.
 For a 3 hour bilingual tour guide which includes a telescope, expect to pay near $45 each but make sure to bargain for a better deal.
 There are food restrictions, but sodas and water are permitted as well as packed sandwiches and ready cut fruit.
-Sorry but chips and peanuts are no longer allowed in the park for the good of the animals.
+Chips and peanuts are no longer allowed in the park for the animal’s best interest.

 Guided Tour or Self Tour?

-We almost did a guided tour but we decided to keep our $90 instead hoping that we would be good at spotting animals.
+We almost did a guided tour but we decided to keep our $90 instead hoping that we’d be good at spotting animals.
 For us, doing a self guided tour was the best decision for two reasons.
 First, we had already enjoyed a guided tour in La Fortuna who spotted animals for us.
-Second, even though online we read a tour is highly recommended, we also read that it’s almost a 90 percent guarantee you would see monkeys on your own.
+Second, even though online we read a tour is highly recommended, we also read that it’s almost a 90 percent guarantee of seeing monkeys on your own.
 It couldn’t have been more true on this day.
 We saw plenty of animals without a guide.